dustykeyboard1/StreamModeling2024/Python/Docs/ReadME.md

 ## Testing

 Tests are located in the `Tests/` directory.
-Run them to ensure the code's integrity.
+CircleCI is set up to run tests and limit bugs introduced into main branch.

 ## Data